-My WaterRower rowing machine was undoubtedly one of the best things I bought myself this year.
+My WaterRower rowing machine was undoubtedly one of the best things I bought myself.

 Anyways, I am not just writing this to write it, I really do love rowing.
-Ask Kenzo + Vík what I am doing for an hour everyday 3-4 times a week – the answer is rowing.
+Ask my doggies, Kenzo + Vík, what I am doing for an hour every day 3-4 times a week – the answer is rowing.
 It’s always rowing.

 Rowing is a type of exercise that has been gaining popularity over the years.
 Using a rowing machine for a workout can give you an effective low-impact full-body workout.

 I used to be a huge runner.
-I’ve ran a couple dozen 5k runs around the Milwaukee area and I ran the Medtronic Twin Cities Marathon a few years ago.
+I’ve run dozens 5k runs around the Milwaukee area and I ran the Medtronic Twin Cities Marathon in 2014.
 I had to take a break from running because I developed Patellofemoral pain syndrome (PFPS) and tore a ligament in my right knee.
-Since running was really hard on my body, so I decided to copy the Underwoods from House of Cards and bought myself a WateRower.
+Since running was really hard on my body, so I decided to copy the Underwoods from House of Cards and bought myself a WaterRower.

 I row 3-4 times a week for 45-90 minutes.
 When I first added rowing to my workout routine I did 15 minutes and then some other HIIT and then 15 more minutes.
 I did this for a couple of weeks and then as my endurance and strength increased I added on more time and higher meter goals.

-Thank you Sara of Real Balanced, for taking these beautiful photos of me!
+Thank you Sara, for taking these beautiful photos of me!
 I told her this already, but these just might be the best portraits of me – I am seriously so happy to have me rowing documented.
 I also love that Vík (per usual) came into watch the water swirling around.
-Thank you to Runner’s World for the information on PFPS.
+Thank you Runner’s World for the information on PFPS.

 5 Reasons to Add Rowing to Your Workout Routine